 If Not Keanu, Then Who?

-The dark depths of the internet have come up with more than a few worthy candidates to play John Constantine should Warner Bros. choose to include its dark universe in the DCEU.
-Some of the more notable names that have popped up on the message boards include Paul Bettany, Colin Farrell, Guy Pearce, Matt Ryan, and even Idris Elba.
+The dark depths of the internet have come up with more than a few worthy candidates to play John Constantine should Warner Brothers choose to include its dark universe in the DCEU.
+Some of the more notable names that have popped up on the message boards include Paul Bettany, Colin Farrell, Guy Pearce, and even Idris Elba.
+And of course there is a devoted cohort who still demand justice for Matt Ryan’s excellent portrayal.
 While every one of these brits could easily play the character perfectly, it would be even more interesting to see the studio choose a fresh face.
 Don’t forget, nobody knew who Henry Cavill was before he was chosen to be in Man of Steel.

 Who do you think should take up the mantle of Hellblazer?